 How do you ‘Money Master the Game’?
 Well, first thing is first, this book was originally published back in 2014 – I am definitely not the first to read it!
 I am a little like the guy who rocks up to the party at 4am…. 😀

 So why read it now?

 Well I have made a commitment to myself to increase my Financial Literacy / Financial IQ, by taking in multiple opinions and approaches to gain Financial Independence.
-This was just one of the books I had lined up in my Kindle ready for the task ahead… You can find my current reading list here!
+This was just one of the books I had lined up in my Kindle ready for the task ahead… You can find my Q2 reading list!

 This was a book that came up a few times in various conversations, and I kept hearing about Ray Dalio’s ‘All Weather Portfolio‘, especially after reading Ray Dalio’s book ‘Principles’.
 So my interest was piqued…

 First up – it is a a big book!
 And took me quite a while to get through it, as I not a full-time / power reader.
 Mainly I just chip away at books, when I feel like it…

 Secondly – being U.S. focussed, I feel there are some good lessons covered in the book but you have to find/translate some of the terminology/options for your market/region (a slightly obvious example might be 401K/Roth IRA -> Super here in Australia).

 There are valuable lessons and talking points in this book.
 While the book itself has divided opinion, with some of the points outlined are very much valid.

 Overall though, I do think applying even some of the basic lessons covered in the book will help a lot of people.